objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

 ``` csharp
 public override void OnException(ExceptionContext filterContext){ }
 ```
-Let's call our code that sets ViewData on ViewResult.
+Let's call our code that sets the ViewData on ViewResult.
 We will have to cast Result to ViewResult type.

 ``` csharp
 var result = filterContext.Result as ViewResult;
 result.ViewData = filterContext.Controller.ViewData;
 ```

 Now, let's run the application to test our code.
-We are expecting to have an error view with the message and the temperature.
+We are expecting to have an Error View with the message and the temperature.
 But you will get a Yellow screen error page.

 What happened?!
-If you debug the application, you will see that model in the error view is null.
+If you debug the application, you will see that model in the Error View is null.

 So when we set ``` result.ViewData = filterContext.Controller.ViewData; ``` , we are overriding the ViewData and the model set by the base class HandleError.
 That should explain why Error didn't receive model.